neilotoole/fifomu/README.md

  [`semaphore.Weighted`](https://pkg.go.dev/golang.org/x/sync/semaphore); it
  exists only in the test code, as a comparison baseline.

 What conclusions can be drawn from the results below?
-Well, `fifomu.Mutex` is always at least 1.5x slower than `sync.Mutex`, and often more.
-The worst results are in `BenchmarkMutexSpin`, where `fifomu.Mutex` is 10x slower than `sync.Mutex`.
+Well, `fifomu` is always at least 1.5x slower than `sync.Mutex`, and often more.
+The worst results are in `BenchmarkMutexSpin`, where `fifomu` is 10x slower than `sync.Mutex`.
+On the plus side, `fifomu` is always faster than the baseline `semaphoreMu` implementation, and unlike that baseline, calls to `fifomu`'s `Mutex.Lock` method do not allocate.

 Benchmark your own workload before committing to `fifomu.Mutex`.
 In many cases you will be able to design around the need for FIFO lock acquisition.
-It's a bit of a code smell to begin with, but sometimes it's the most straightforward solution.
+It's a bit of a code smell to begin with, but, that said, sometimes it's the most straightforward solution.

 ```
 $ GOMAXPROCS=10 go test -bench .